 3. Shift: Move Your Feet, Not Just Your Paddle

-Instead of staying put, to be directly aligned.
+Instead of staying put, get directly aligned.
 If the ball is slightly to your left, shift left.
 Put all your weight on the leg you're shifting toward, then shuffle step to get into position.
 You want that ball to be directly aligned with your chest when they speed up.

 By shifting, you take away their easiest shot.
 The center of the net is lower and offers more court, so forcing them to go up the line or to the sidelines makes them work harder.